D410W/Maze-solver/README.md

+# OBS:

+This repository is an implementation from 'https://codeberg.org/selan/Projeto-AMazing'

 # Presentation

 This is a simple programming project designed to help you get started with maze solving and prepare you to tackle the Snaze programming project.